dsiefert/day-planner/README.md

         # I run every hour, but only if you're using Rails and in production.
     end

+### Managing DayPlanner and tasks

+You can activate or deactivate DayPlanner with those respective methods.
+You can also check whether it's running with DayPlanner.status.

 To cancel a task, you can either call the task's "destroy" method, or call a class method on DayPlanner:

     DayPlanner.cancel(task)

 You can either pass a name, if you named the task, or the task object.

+#### DayPlanner.interval

+By default, DayPlanner checks for tasks to be performed once per minute.
+You have the power to change this:

+    DayPlanner.interval = 5.seconds

+Or, like

+    DayPlanner.interval = 5

+Since tasks are not run in separate threads (this seemed to be giving me database connection issues on Heroku), remember that the interval is basically a minimum possible period before it's performed again -- if a task takes time to run, keep that in mind (or spin off a new thread yourself in the task).

+Note that if you try to schedule a task with an interval shorter than DayPlanner's interval, it'll complain and fail.
+If you shorten DayPlanner's interval to less than that of one of its tasks, it'll complain but not fail.
+The task obviously will only run at scheduler thread's intervals.
+Use your best judgment.

+Specify your preferred interval (and whatever other goodies may be waiting in the pipeline) in config/day_planner_tasks.rb.
+As long as you set your interval before DayPlanner is activated, you won't have to wait for it to cycle through an interval.
+If you alter this value while DayPlanner is already running, it won't take effect until the current interval ends.

 ## Contributing